 1 tsp. sugar

 1/4 tsp. chili powder

 1/4 tsp. lemon pepper

-Preheat oven to 350.
-Mix seasonings.
-Cut potatoes into 8 wedges; toss with oil.
-Sprinkle potatoes with seasonings.
-Bake until soft when pricked with a fork, about 45 minutes.
-For crispy fries, bake an hour.
+Preheat the oven to 350.
+Mix the seasonings.
+Cut the potatoes into 8 wedges, toss in oil, Place on baking sheet, sprinkle with seasoning mix, turn and sprinkle the other side.
+Bake until soft when pricked with a fork For crisp fries....bake 1 hour.

 You won't b sorry you tried this recipe!